metoikos/hapi-multi-mongo/README.md

     - If `myMongos`, `server.myMongos` or `request.myMongos`

 ## `Usage`:
-// configuration object options
-// all of the samples in below are correct
+Configuration object options.
+All of the samples in below are correct
 ```js
 // single connection to db_name
 // access with request.server.plugins['hapi-multi-mongo'].db_name